-- Level 1: Student is unable to discuss the concept or give examples to illustrate. - Level 2: Student is able to discuss the concept and give one example to illustrate. - Level 3: Student is able to discuss the concept and give more than one examples to illustrate. - Level 4: Student is able to discuss the concept, give examples to illustrate, and give an example of how they or someone they know has overcome an obstacle in their own life.
+Level 1: Student is unable to discuss the concept or give examples to illustrate.

+Level 2: Student is able to discuss the concept and give examples to illustrate.

+Level 3: Student is able to discuss the concept and give several examples to illustrate.

+Level 4: Student is able to discuss the concept, give examples to illustrate, and give a particularly relevant example of how early life experiences allowed a later successful meeting of a challenge.